fairlearn/fairlearn/docs/user_guide/assessment.rst

 A single instance of :class:`fairlearn.metrics.MetricFrame` can evaluate multiple metrics simultaneously by providing the `metrics` argument with a dictionary of desired metrics.
 The disaggregated metrics are then stored in a pandas DataFrame.
-Note that :func:`fairlearn.metrics.count` can be used to show each group's size:
+Note that :class:`pandas.DataFrame` can be used to show each group's size:

 .. doctest:: assessment_metrics